 November 5 - 9, 2018

 In 2018, the University of Iowa’s inaugural participation in the National First-Generation College Celebration was marked by an entire week of activities across campus.
-Examples of events included: two screenings of the First Generation film, departmental trainings and data-sharing sessions, FAFSA and financial literacy workshops, opportunities for students to share their experiences via wall postings, multiple coffee breaks or luncheons with college deans, graduate student socials, panel discussions, an open mic gathering, social media postings, university counseling discussions designed specifically for first-generation students, and TA trainings.
-In addition, the celebration was featured in University of Iowa media outlets and institutional leaders, including President Harreld, expressed enthusiastic support through campus-wide emails.
+Examples of events included: campus-wide celebration emails, two screenings of the First Generation film, departmental trainings and data-sharing sessions, FAFSA and financial literacy workshops, opportunities for students to share their experiences via wall postings, multiple coffee breaks or luncheons with college deans, graduate student socials, panel discussions, an open mic gathering, social media postings, university counseling discussions designed specifically for first-generation students, and TA trainings.